European Aviation and Environment Working Group (EAEG)

 The European Aviation and Environment Working Group (EAEG) is an ECAC/EU working group competent for addressing activities such as:

-- European contribution to SARPs and guidance on CORSIA, to related ICAO events, and support to Member States in the implementation of the ECAC Bratislava Declaration;
+- European contribution to and coordination for ICAO high-level events, and support to Member States in the implementation of the ECAC Bratislava Declaration;

-- European contribution to CAEP (including long-term aspirational goal for the reduction of CO2 emissions of international aviation, noise, non-volatile Particulate Matter, sustainable alternative fuels etc.), and European preparations for CAEP meetings;
+- European contribution to and coordination for the ICAO Committee on Aviation Environmental Protection (CAEP) on a wide range of subjects, including a long-term aspirational goal for the reduction of CO2 emissions of international aviation, noise standards, non-volatile Particulate Matter, sustainable alternative fuels, assessment and forecasting, etc., and European preparations for CAEP meetings;

 - support to European Council members via provision of briefing material;

 - maintenance/development of ECAC's report on a standard method for noise modelling (ECAC Doc 29, 4th Edition);

 - further harmonisation of European environmental policies on noise, local air quality, climate change and sustainable aviation fuels via information sharing, exchanges on best practices and provision of guidance material; and

 - capacity building, notably in application of the commitments in the Bratislava Declaration.

 This group is co-chaired by a representative of one ECAC Member State and a representative of the European Commission (except for activities not involving EU competencies), and composed of European CAEP members and observers, EASA and EUROCONTROL, and the European co-rapporteurs of CAEP working groups and task forces.

 This group is also open to the participation of advisers involved in CAEP work and able to bring expertise and committed to actively contributing.